dankuck/dankuck.github.io/_posts/2021-07-22-trumans-map-6-politics-is-the-mind-killer.md

 “To get my take on… a new mayoral candidate?”
 This was simply stupefying to Charlotte.
 Harrison Snyder and Maurine Cabot had been trading the mayorship back and forth since the city was founded in 1997.
 The phrase “a new candidate” had never been said before.

 But for Snyder, it sounded like trouble.
 Were they firing him?
 What the hell was going on?
-Why wasn’t he told this during his daily phone call?
+Why wasn’t he told this during his weekly phone call?

 He knew one thing.
 He wasn’t going to be more collateral damage from the fiasco that got all those writers canned along with Linda Groupon.